UlyssesZh/UlyssesZh.github.io/_posts/2023-03-30-measure-ensemble.md

 if you do not require intensive variables to be well-defined inside the system itself (actually, they are indeed not well-defined except when you have a system in thermal equilibrium and take the thermaldynamic limit).

+If we have to use differentials, we can use the Gateaux derivative.
+It is general enough to be defined on any locally convex TVS, and it is intuitive when it is linear and continuous.

 Although differential structure is not necessary, there is an inevitable structure on the space of extensive quantities.